 - The Panel notes that both formative and summative assessment methods are utilised.
 The assessment tools include written examinations, oral presentations, debates, projects, assignments, reflective practice assignments, case studies, creative works, and presentations.
 During the pandemic, the Department allocated 30% of the overall student grade to small group engagement assessments during lectures and tutorials.
 Furthermore, some written examinations were replaced with projects, quizzes and case studies.
-The SER and assessed student work samples confirm that assessments are reliable and satisfy standards of rigour and complexity for a bachelor level qualification. - On the alignment of the assessments used for the programme with learning outcomes and graduate attributes, the Panel noted that appropriate mechanisms are found to be in place.
+The assessed student work samples indicate varying levels of assessments that have been set in accordance with the level of courses.
+However, it was noted that some of the final year examinations need to be revisited in terms of complexity to include higher-order thinking questions that require analysis and critical thinking on the part of the students.
+Therefore, the Panel recommends that the College should enhance the final year examination questions by ensuring the inclusion of analytical critical thinking type of questions. - On the alignment of the assessments used for the programme with learning outcomes and graduate attributes, the Panel noted that appropriate mechanisms are found to be in place.
 It was noted that in each course specification each assessment is linked to the CILOs.
 These CILOs are then linked to the PILOs, PEOs and UILOs.
-The collective achievement of the CILOs, through students' successful accomplishment of course assessments mapped to them, ensures the attainment of the PILOs, PEOs and UILOs aligned to them.
+The collective achievement of the CILOs, through students' successful accomplishment of the course assessments mapped to them, ensures the attainment of the PILOs, PEOs and UILOs aligned to them.
 This process is described in detail in the provided evidence. - From the virtual interviews, the Panel learned that there is a process to ensure consistency, level adequacy, and quality of assessments by reviewing course portfolios submitted by the faculty.
 This is shown in the Quality Assurance and Enhancement Policy included among the evidence.
 Each course portfolio contains: the course outline; assessment questions and model answers; assessed student work samples; and pre and post moderation forms.
-These along with the course assessment forms which include the assessment results of the CILOs and the related improvement actions are reviewed by the department's Quality Assurance and Accreditation Committee who in turn compiles the CILOs' assessment results to produce the Assurance of Learning Report (AoL) which guides and shapes the overall Programme Enhancement Plan.
+These along with the course assessment forms which include the assessment results of the CILOs and the related improvement actions are reviewed by the department's Quality Assurance and Accreditation Committee who in turn compile the CILOs' assessment results to produce the Assurance of Learning Report (AoL) which guides and shapes the overall Programme Enhancement Plan.